This long poem, in nine sections, offers a vision of humanity caught

 Examining the fragments, I can see

-the people depicted in the statues
+the people depicted in these statues

 have our appearance, as well.

-And, as I look at the water, now I see
+And as I look at the water, I now see

 that the shape of the bay